Join the conversation!

 “Only one in ten people survive cardiac arrest.
 What helps those one in ten people survive cardiac arrest is someone being there to do CPR.
 Someone being there to get an AED machine or call 9-1-1.
 All of those things I was fortunate enough to have happen to me that way and that's why I'm still here.”–David Morrison, Atlanta survivor

 Emergencies leave us feeling helpless, but they don’t have to.
 70% of out-of-hospital cardiac arrests happen in homes.
 When a person has a cardiac arrest, immediate CPR can double or triple their chance of survival.
-People from all over the world traveling through Hartsfield-Jackson Atlanta International Airport can take two minutes to learn Hands-Only CPR in five minutes using one of our CPR kiosks in Hartsfield-Jackson Airport (Concourse A, between gates A11 and A15), and the Georgia World Congress Center.
+Learn Hands-Only CPR in five minutes using one of our CPR kiosks in Hartsfield-Jackson Airport (Concourse A, between gates A11 and A15), and the Georgia World Congress Center.

 “I almost died, I can't even believe it.
 Everyone was praying and holding onto faith that I would be okay.
 I barely remember anything.
 It was truly a miracle in God's hands and it changed my whole perspective on life.
 Without certain people being there at the right time, I wouldn't be here right now.”–Ella Collier, Atlanta survivor

 Founded by the American Heart Association, Mission: Lifeline is a national program dedicated to improving the care and outcomes of people suffering from acute heart attacks (both STEMI and NSTEMI).

 Across the Peach State, communities are building a healthier infrastructure and tackling inequities for hearts of all ages.
 The challenges are great, but together our future is greater.

 Let's get Heartwalking, a movement to move more.
 Heart Walk is a festival of one million hearts in 300+ communities nationwide beating healthy for good.
 Join us in Atlanta!
 Walk in memory of someone you love, or create a team.